Herooyyy/ProcessMonitor/README.md

 # Process Monitor
 This utility allows you to inspect Windows processes and threads life events such as creation and termination.
 The information is displayed in real time in the console.
+This is a continuous work in progress with the only goal being to learn windows internals and write better and safer C/C++ code.

 # Usage